Upcoming Virtual Events at the Jericho Public Library

 For all events, go to www.jerichopubliclibrary.org /events/month to register.

 Thursday, Oct.
-22 at 10 a.m.
-Chair Yoga with Jolie Bosnjak: This practice is for all levels…including those nursing an injury or coping with a chronic problem.
+29 10 a.m. – Chair Yoga with Jolie Bosnjak This practice is for all levels…including those nursing an injury or coping with a chronic problem.
 The results will surprise you!

 2 p.m.
-Medicare Made Easy with Marie Cantone: This seminar is designed to take the confusion out of all the options available so you are able to make “RIGHT” choices.
-We will review the basics of Medicare, supplementary insurance, advantage plans, prescription drug plans, the “donut” hole, eligibility requirements and enrollment windows.

-5:30 p.m.
-Yoga with Joe: Join Joe for this yoga class geared for all levels and reduce the stress in your life while keeping fit!
-Joe Cilmi is a certified Iyengar Hatha Yoga Instructor.
+Horror Stories for Halloween: A Reading by author Robert Ottone

+Turn off your lights, get comfortable, and join local author Robert Ottone when he reads stories from his new collection, Her Infernal Name & Other Nightmares.
+Thrills, chills, frights and even some laughs await you in this spooky afternoon of storytelling.

 7 p.m.
 Story & Crafts with Ms. Kim (Ages 3-Kindergarten)

-Friday, Oct, 23 at 11 a.m.
-The Benefits of Stretching as We Age with Kerri Winans Kaley: Join Kerri for this beneficial program as she tells you how to develop and maintain flexibility, good balance and range of motion while reducing the risk of injury

-Monday, Oct.
-26 at 2 p.m.
-The Art of Perfume Advertising: Pleasures, Taboos, Magic: A Lecture w/Jessica Murphy: Faced with the challenge of promoting perfume through images, advertisers have often turned to art history for inspiration.
-In this illustrated lecture, we’ll look at ads that have famous (and not so famous) works of art to sell fragrance over the past century.
+Taproot is a not-for-profit organization that encourages amateur writers aged fifty-five and older to write their memoirs.
+A Taproot form and a $70.00 check payable to Taproot Workshops Inc. are due at the library in person or by mail within 5 days of registering.
+The form is available to download on our website

-4 p.m.
-Flex & Tone with Mindy Vasta: Put on some comfortable clothing and join Mindy for this exercise class while in the comfort and safety of your home.
+Monday, Nov.
+2 4 p.m. – Flex & Tone with Mindy Vasta Put on some comfortable clothing and join Mindy for this exercise class while in the comfort and safety of your home.

+Wednesday, Nov.
+4 1 p.m. – Watercolor Demonstration with Chuck Van Horn Learn watercolor techniques, tips and tricks.
+There will be time for questions and critiques.

 7 p.m.
-Fit & Fabulous with Linda Ray: Join Linda for this evening exercise class designed to get you Fit & look Fabulous!

-Wednesday, Oct.
-28 at 10:30 a.m.
-Songs for Baby’s Day: Join us for this fun musical program and sing along with Miss Dara.

-1 p.m.
-Water Color Demonstration with Chuck Van Horn: Join Chuck Van Horn for these watercolor demonstrations and learn watercolor techniques, tips and tricks.
-Bring your questions.
-There will be time for questions and critiques.
+Kahoot Post Halloween Trivia (ages 4 & up) Let’s extend Halloween with a post Halloween Trivia game.
+Join us for a spooktacular time and see how much you know about this ghostly holiday.

 -Submitted by the Jericho Public Library